gencat/participa/README.md

 Citizen Participation and Open Government application.

-This is the open-source repository for participa, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for "participa", based on [Decidim](https://github.com/decidim/decidim).

+## Customizations

+- `Decidim::Home`, customizes the main page of Decidim.
+- `Decidim::Admin::SearchUser`, adds a search bar to Admin/users dashboard.
+- `Decidim::Espais::Estables`, customizes Decidim Assemblies.
+- `Decidim::Process::Extended`, customizes Decidim Participatory processes.
+- `Decidim::Regulations`, adds Regulations, a new type of Participatory process.

 ## Deploying the app